A Virtual Lecture Series

 Strawberry Hill is “an open grove through which you see a field which is bounded by a serpentine wood of all kind of trees and flowering shrubs and flowers.”
 Although the former water meadows of Strawberry Hill that separated the gardens from the Thames have now been developed, the core of the gardens remains intact.
 The development of the gardens and landscaping of the grounds started at Strawberry Hill when Horace Walpole acquired the property in 1747 and continued until his death in 1797.
 Further additions to the gardens were made during the 19th century, most notably during the occupation by Lady Waldegrave, but it is Walpole’s intervention that provides the greatest significance and interest.
-Explore the 18th Century Garden through this lecture, taking in the ‘goose-foot’ trio of avenues to the famous veteran trees of Strawberry Hill to find the ‘gaiety in nature’ that Walpole describes at Strawberry Hill and that is still present today.
+Explore the 18th Century Garden through this lecture to find the ‘gaiety in nature’ that Walpole describes at Strawberry Hill and that is still present today..

 Wednesday 10th February at 7 pm: Fishponds, great cedars and Jayne Mansfield – renovating the historic landscapes of Boston Manor Park for the 21st century.
 Sion Thaysen and David Stockdale